masseydigital/csharp-algorithms-and-data-structures/README.md

 | Contains, IndexOf, etc. | O(N) | Traversal of N elements |
 | Sorting | O(nlogn) | O(n<sup>2</sup>) rare worst case |

+### Node Chains
+A node serves two functions - 1) the function of the data container.
+2) funcion of a pointer.
+Connected nodes are called a node chain.

 ### Linked Lists
+Linked lists are abstract data types which contains a reference to the head node, tail node, and supports Add, Remove, Find, and Enumerate.

+#### Singly Linked List
+AddFirst - Adding a first node makes the head and tail point to the same location.
+If adding a second node, shift the previous head node to the tail node and the new node to the head node.
+Every time after that, shift the head node to the new node.
+AddLast - Adding a first node makes the head and tail point to the same location.
+Adding a second node shift the previous node to the head node and the new node to the tail node.
+Every addition after that shifts the tail node, and makes the new node the tail node.
+**Both these operations are constant**
+RemoveLast - shift all the nodes back and make the last node the tail node.
+RemoveFirst - Bring all nodes back, making the new first node the head node.
+**A drawback of linkedlists is that we cannot access intermediate nodes directly**